sushengloong/sushengloong.github.io/blog/2024-07-03-controlled-agentic-workflows-are-all-you-need/index.md

 Despite the success of these applications, developing a reward function that effectively guides RL agents towards their objectives is a significant challenge.
 Recent advancements in Large Language Models (LLM) and Large Multi-modal Models (LMM) have shifted the focus towards LLM/LMM-powered agents.
 Lilian Weng from OpenAI provides an excellent overview of LLM-powered agents in her [blog post](https://lilianweng.github.io/posts/2023-06-23-agent/).
 For further motivation, Andrej Karpathy explained why you should work on AI agents in his [talk](https://www.youtube.com/watch?v=fqVLjtvWgq8).

-Andrew Ng offers a compelling analogy for understanding LLMs: generating the next token is like writing an essay in one pass, whereas AI agents iteratively refine the output, similar to multiple drafts of an essay.
+Andrew Ng offers a compelling analogy for understanding LLMs: generating the next token is like writing an essay in one pass, whereas AI agents iteratively refine the output in a loop.
 He elaborates on this in his [talk](https://www.youtube.com/watch?v=sal78ACtGTc).
 Ng is optimistic about AI agents, as highlighted in his recent [LinkedIn post](https://www.linkedin.com/posts/andrewyng_apples-gen-ai-strategy-stabilitys-copyright-clear-activity-7207059565136236544-9vDg), where he notes a preference for discussing agentic workflows over AI agents due to the reduced likelihood of marketing jargon.

 ## From Unbounded AI Agents to Bounded Agentic Workflows